ArmyAntSEC/GGGT/MMMT_eng_raw.md

 ### Game Master Instructions

-Remind Mother E that she is to finish act 1 by saying, after about 20 minutes, “I have decided to sell the Tiara”.
+Remind Mother E that she is to finish act 1 after about 20 minutes by saying “I have decided to sell the Tiara”.

 Other characters will probably catch their breath and want to speak, but they may not.
 Raise a fist above your head and say: “Freeze".
 We now go in to act 2.
 We shall now, one by one, have a short monologue about what our characters feel.”